Who Do We Trust?, 9780745350646

 Summary

-Distrust permeates our society—in politicians, corporations, and institutions claiming to protect us.
-Trust is often seen as the foundation of a better society, but better for whom?
-While radical trust can foster survival, resistance, and movement-building, other forms entrench inequality and uphold the domination of elite groups.
+Distrust is in the air—of politicians, corporations, and the institutions that claim to protect us.
+Trust is often seen as the foundation of a better society—but better for whom?
+While some forms of radical trust can foster survival, resistance, and movement-building, others entrench inequality and uphold the domination of elite groups.

 Book Details